-The purpose of a special needs trust is usually to provide some kind of supplemental support for an individual with special needs without eliminating their eligibility for certain kinds of state aid, such as Medicaid benefits.
+The purpose of a special needs trust is usually to provide some kind of supplemental support for an individual with special needs without eliminating their eligibility for certain kinds of state aid.
 A special needs trust provides structured distributions that can last for life in some cases.

 Family members and even nonprofit organizations can create and fund special needs trusts to help cover the cost-of-living expenses of an individual with special needs or supplement their standard of living.
 Putting together a special needs trust, especially as an individual or family member earmarking resources for a vulnerable loved one, it is often important to address the remaining assets in the trust.